SeanD17/milestone-project-four-v1/README.md

 Used for the main development of the site.

 [WhiteNoise](http://whitenoise.evans.io/en/stable/#)
-Used for the collecting of and storing of staticfiles.
+Used for the collecting and storing of staticfiles.

 ## Version Control:
 [Github](https://github.com/) - Used to store the code and use of Github Pages to deploy the website.